 The Multicultural Council of Tasmania is committed to the highest standards of governance and transparency.
 The Board’s objective is to abide by the Australian Institute of Company Directors guiding principles of good governance and the Governance Institute of Australia whole-of-organisation governance guidelines.

 The Multicultural Council of Tasmania is also committed to continuous improvement and welcomes feedback and suggestions from members to ensure our policies and governance framework are open to scrutiny and represent leading, best practice.
-We are currently reviewing all of our policies and governance documents and seek your feedback, suggestions or recommendations in relation to the policies below.
-Please feel free to contact our CEO, Mr Ron Franks at email@example.com to share your feedback.
+Your feedback, suggestions or recommendations is welcome and please feel free to contact our CEO, Mr Ron Franks at firstname.lastname@example.org to share your feedback.